vacuumlabs/cardano-ctf/README.md

 - The validators written in [Aiken](https://aiken-lang.org/).
 They are located in the `validators` folder.
 You can compile them by running `aiken build` in the root directory of the task.
+Make sure that you use (old) Aiken version `v1.0.26-alpha`.
 - The off-chain code.
 We use the [Lucid](https://github.com/spacebudz/lucid) library and the [Blockfrost](https://blockfrost.io/) API to interact with the Preview testnet.
 The off-chain scripts contain: